pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigratingTo1.6.md

 ## Replacing ForEachStore with ForEach

-The ``ForEachStore`` view is a helper for deriving a store for each element of a collection.
+The ``ForEachStore`` view was a helper for deriving a store for each element of a collection.
 For example, if your feature's reducer looks roughly like this:

 ```swift